Guckheim: St. Johanneskirche

 In the late 1950s, the seating room in the Mother of God Chapel was becoming less and less adequate to serve the growing community's needs.
 A proposal to hold two services on Sundays and holidays could not be fulfilled owing to a dearth of priests.
 Given this, plans were made with the architect Hans Busch from Frankfurt am Main, who was well known for his sacral buildings, to enlarge the chapel and add a new belltower.

 Hans Busch was trusted with the planning, but only the third proposal won the Bishop's blessing.
 On the Church's recommendation, it was decided to forgo the belltower and the planned youth centre owing to cost.

 Building began in the summer of 1961 on the Weltersbitz meadowlands.
 The cornerstone was laid on 1 October 1961.
 Until early 1962, the building shell was being put up.
 The topping-out ceremony was held on 17 May 1962.
 The consecration was finally done on 16 June 1963, although the first services had already been held the foregoing Christmas.

 The St. Johanneskirche ("Saint John’s Church") is a markedly plain building with a rectangular plan, a shed roof that drops off towards the west and a sacristy in the side building adjoining it to the north.
 Owing to the roof's shape, the east-facing altar has the highest headroom.
 The one-naved church room with gallery is girded with thick walls made out of quarried basalt, a typical local building material.

 The church room is lit through one horizontal and several vertical banks of windows with glass mosaics.
 The south-facing horizontal bank of windows has mosaics depicting the story of Christ’s suffering.
 The belltower was never built.

 Economy and infrastructure

 Transport

-Lying roughly 35 km east of Koblenz, halfway between the agglomerations of Frankfurt am Main and Cologne, Guckheim has at its disposal a good transport infrastructure with the new InterCityExpress stations in Montabaur and Limburg an der Lahn, the A 3 (Cologne–Frankfurt; interchange at Diez/Nentershausen) and Bundesstraßen 8 and 255, all found nearby.
+Lying roughly 35 km east of Koblenz, halfway between the agglomerations of Frankfurt am Main and Cologne, Guckheim has at its disposal a good transport infrastructure, the nearest train station is Westerburg station at the Limburg-Altenkirchen railway, also with the new InterCityExpress stations in Montabaur and Limburg an der Lahn, the A 3 (Cologne–Frankfurt; interchange at Diez/Nentershausen) and Bundesstraßen 8 and 255, all found nearby.